 Many tools and links to additional information and resources are available in the CASAT OnDemand Resources & Downloads section.
 Also available in the Learning Labs section is an entire Motivational Interviewing Learning Lab with research articles, websites, training opportunities, and tools to download for those wanting to take a “deep dive” into MI.
 In the Catalyst Blog, are three additional posts about MI: So You Want to be a Motivational Interviewing (MI) Trainer? for those wanting to learn to train others in MI – an excellent way to learn!
 Another blog post How Can a Professional Become a Mint Trainer? tells you exactly what you need to do to become a “MINTie” courtesy of our guest blogger, Jennifer Hettema, Associate Professor in the Department of Family and Community Medicine (DFCM) at the University of New Mexico.
 The third MI post is Motivational Interviewing to Activate Change in Ambivalent Clients: Is it Right for You?, which describes the usefulness of MI in a variety of situations, including for different age groups, different ethnicities, and for people who need help to resolve ambivalent feelings and insecurities and find the internal motivation they need to change their behavior.

 Behavioral Health providers often have questions such as “What is Motivational Interviewing used for? and How do you use Motivational Interviewing?
-To answer your motivational Interviewing questions and provide and opportunity to learn motivational interviewing techniques, CASAT Training is offering a 4-week live online webinar series for Motivational Interviewing (M.I.) on June 4-25, 2021.
-The workshops will be held every Friday from 2:00 PM – 3:00 PM Pacific Time.
+To answer your motivational interviewing questions and provide and opportunity to learn motivational interviewing techniques, CASAT Learning offers a self-paced online course entitled A Brief Overview of Motivational Interviewing.

-For more information on this training series, available ceus and registration information, visit CASAT Training.
+For more information on this course, available CEUs, and registration information, visit CASAT Learning.

 Goal: Strengthen the skills of behavioral health peer support specialists and community helpers in the use of Motivational Interviewing